Belfer/Galaxian1979-Remake/README.md

 # Galaxian1979-Remake
 A remake with some modern enhancements of the game Galaxian 1979.

-## Dependencies
+## How to build
-Besides having the NHTV framework dependencies setup and running you'll also need:

-- EntityX
+Install cmake and a c++11 capable compiler.
+Run the build.sh script like this:

-- PortAudio
+- Release build:
+./build.sh "Release"

-- ImGUI
+- Debug build:
+./build.sh "Debug" (or no args)